-4. Purchase Opinion
+4. Purchase Opinion.
 When the client is purchasing producing property, special consideration should be given to the type of purchase which is taking place.
-Often there is a large number of leases and/or producing properties which have different degrees of value to the client.
-It is advisable to been perfected.
-Marketability of title shall be determined in accordance with the then current title examination standards of the Oklahoma Bar Association.

-break down the allocation of the purchase price into three or four categories of properties.
+Often there are a large number of leases and/or producing properties which have different degrees of value to the client.
+It is advisable to break down the allocation of the purchase price into three or four categóries of properties.
 While a full examination of title may be important in one category, it may well be that a less strict examination will be desired for a different category of property.
-Proper inquiry may reveal that the purchase price is justified by the inclusion of only certain properties and many of the other properties carry little or no allocated weight to the entire purchase price.
+Upon proper inquiry of the client, you often realize that the purchase price is justified by the inclusion of only certain properties and many of the other properties carry little or no allocated weight to the entire purchase price.
 The cost of examination of a low priority property may be more than that property is actually worth.
-One advantage in the purchase of producing properties is that there are usually fairly recent title opinions available which can be examined and updated through abstract examination or tract index examination.
+One advantage in the purchase of producing properties is that there are normally fairly recent title opinions available which can be examined and updated through abstract examination or tract index examination.

 There is another consideration for the purchase opinion.
-Commonly, upon the acceptance of a purchase offer, the purchaser will have a certain number of days to examine title and notify the seller in writing of any objections or title defects.
-Normally the standards to be used are the then-existing Standards.
-However, another criteria which can be employed is what a reasonable and prudent person engaged in the business of ownership, development, operation, or production of oil and gas properties, or the purchase of production therefrom would use in order to disburse revenues in accordance with the title which has been offered.
-This may be a more appropriate standard for the purchase of producing properties.
-The most important issue for the purchasing client is whether the seller is receiving revenue.
-If so, it must be that the title is acceptable to the current purchaser of production and is probably going to be acceptable to the purchaser-client.
+It is common upon the acceptance of a purchase offer, that the purchaser will have a certain number of days to examine title and notify the seller in writing of any objections or title defects.
+Normally the standards to be used are the then existing Title Examination Standards.
+However, the criteria to be employed is becoming more commonly defined as what a reasonable and prudent person engaged in the business of ownership, development, operation or production of oil and gas properties or the purchase of production therefrom would use in order to disburse revenues in accordance with the title which has been offered.
+This is a more appropriate standard in the purchase of producing properties.
+The most important question the purchasing client wants to know is whether the seller is receiving revenue.
+If so, it "must" be that the title is acceptable to the current purchaser of production and is probably going to be acceptable to your purchaserclient.
 There is even some argument that a lesser standard can be forced upon a purchaser even when a strict "marketable title" standard is used in the purchase agreement.

-5. Mortgagee Title Opinion

-Situations where the bank client has been offered oil and gas property (usually leasehold interests) to secure a promissory note ordinarily fall into two categories, and the scope of examination depends upon the category.
+5. Mortgagee Title Opinion.
+Situations where the bank client has been offered oil and gas property (usually leasehold interests) to secure a promissory note normally fall into two categories and the scope of examination depends upon the category.

-In the first category, the borrower is purchasing oil and gas leases (producing) and has asked the bank to finance all or part of the transaction.
-The title examination will be similar to that of a Purchase Opinion with consideration being given to the weight of various categories of property.
-Examination may involve updating previous title opinions and determining who is actually receiving revenue.
-The bank should have its own standards of acceptable title, and should not rely on the standards which may be acceptable to the purchaser.
+The first is where the borrower is purchasing oil a. and gas leases (producing property) and has asked the bank to finance all or part of the transaction.
+The title examination will be similar to that of a Purchase Opinion with consideration being given to the weight of various categories of property, and may involve updating previous title opinions and determining who is actually receiving revenue.
+The bank should have its own standards of acceptable title and should not rely on the standards which may be acceptable to the purchaser.
 It is not uncommon for a conflict to develop between the bank and the borrower, especially where the borrower has agreed to pay for the expenses of the examination of title on behalf of the bank.
-Since the purchase will often involve a distressed seller, special consideration should be given to mortgages, liens, and lawsuits which may affect the seller's interest.
+Since this purchase will often involve a distressed seller, special consideration should be given to mortgages, liens and lawsuits which may affect the seller's interest.